TheUnknownThing/RV32I-CPU/toy/README.md

 # Select1Hot

 Now the `exec` stage supports more instructions and uses a one-hot selection mechanism for choosing the value.
+See [select1hot/main.py](select1hot/main.py) for more details.

 It supports all the arithmetic instructions of RV32I, i.e., add, sub, sll, srl, sra, and, or, xor, slt, sltu, and their immediate variants.